 Although he claimed he would repay the money, Benavidez was fired May 28, 2008, and police were contacted.
 He was arrested Oct.
 6, 2008 and remained in jail until his trial began in Dec, 2009.

 Sangermano said that Benavidez had committed a similar crime with his wife at a New Mexico dental clinic before coming to Texas.
-He was serving five years probation when he arrived here but nobody realized it.
+He was serving five years of probation when he arrived here but nobody realized it.

 He is currently on probation in Roswell, NM for forgery and committed the same offense against Dr. Carlton Walker, a now retired dentist.
 He embezzled cash payments from patients in exactly the same way he committed the Rockwall County offense but, in addition, he was submitting fraudulent refund claims to the insurance companies and cashing them.